-Often a consumer will see the words ‘No Sugar’ on a food packet and blindly buy the product.
+Often a consumer will see the words ‘Sugar Free’ or ‘No Added Sugar’ on a food packet and blindly buy the product.
 But what you really need to do is read the food label—carefully and with a little more patience than you normally would.
 That’s because:

 - Food labels are confusing and not easy to understand for a lay person